Max Air: History

 Both Max Air Boeing 747-400s stored at Pinal Airpark in 2021.

 Max Air is one of Nigeria's airlines, operating a domestic, regional and international flight network.
 The airline was established in 2006 as Mangal Airlines and rebranded Max Air in 2008 operating its first commercial flight to King Abdulaziz International Airport from Kano.
 The airline began its operations with two Boeing 747-400 aircraft for its Umrah and Hajj operation services.

 In June 2018, Max Air began domestic operations to Abuja and Lagos from the airline's main hub, Kano.
 On November 1, 2018, Max Air announced two new routes to its domestic operations which include Port Harcourt and Yola as part of its expansion drive.
 On November 5, Maiduguri route was launched by the airline, making it the 6th domestic destination to its operational routes.

-On July 11, 2019, Max Air became the first Nigerian airline to have an in-flight magazine on its domestic routes.
+On July 11, 2019, Max Air became the first Nigerian airline to have an in-flight magazine on its domestic routes published by In-flight Media and Technologies Limited, which is a part of Zamkah Technologies Limited company.

 In 2023, an audit exposed severe safety violations by Max Airline, leading to a Nigerian Civil Aviation Authority (NCAA) suspension.
 Over 28 critical safety issues were identified within the airline's fleet, including altered records submission and neglect of necessary replacements.
-Discrepancies in landing gear airworthiness and maintenance personnel certification were evident.The audit highlighted deficient safety directives management and unauthorized personnel performing crucial tasks.
+Discrepancies in landing gear airworthiness and maintenance personnel certification were evident.
+The audit highlighted deficient safety directives management and unauthorized personnel performing crucial tasks.